 People that can teach games are so important to the hobby.
 Board games are unique in the entertainment realm.
-A person must sit down, learn a rules set, and then impart it to someone else so that they can translate what they are hearing to the abstractions of the game.
-This is a challenge but it can be done.
+A person must sit down, learn a rules set, and then

 You cannot lead someone where you have not gone.